Wild Sheep Health

 The BC Sheep Separation Program

-The BCSSP works collaboratively with a variety of stakeholder groups to reduce the risk of disease transmission from domestic sheep/goats to wild sheep.
+The BCSSP works collaboratively with various stakeholders to reduce the risk of disease transmission from domestic sheep and goats, to wild sheep.

-It was formed as a collaboration of the Ministries of Environment, now Forests, Lands & Natural Resource Operations and Agriculture, the Wild Sheep Society of B.C., the BC Sheep Federation, other sheep producers and other stakeholder groups.
+Formally initiated in 2008, the BCSSP is a collaboration involving the Ministry of Environment (now Forests, Lands, Natural Resource Operations and Rural Development), the Wild Sheep Society of B.C., the B.C.
+Sheep Federation, B.C. sheep producers and other stakeholders.